Health & Nutrition· Updated 14 min read

 Picky Eating Isn't Just for Kids

 For parents dealing with picky eating in children, we have a separate guide: Picky Eater Meal Plan for Kids.
+We also have a dedicated list of dinner ideas for picky eaters with 20 recipes sorted by category.
 The strategies differ significantly between adults and children.

 Understanding Adult Picky Eating